vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 GRACE IS WON:

 There are three main causes for the removal of the will of the Lord imposed on men as a panishment for past sins, owing to which the jīvas who are subject to the sway of past karma have no clear knowledge concerning the upāya that is already existent (namely Bhagavad), the upāya by which His favoar is secured (Sadhyopāya) and also the potency of these upāyas.
 They are as follows:- One is the speech that comes from the lips of Lakṣmī: If one asks, \*\*May this Saraṇāgati by mine!"
 Her reply is \*\*"Let it be yours; everything will be obtained by it alone."
 Next is the grace of the good ūcharya and the third is the obser vance of the tradition of the righteous.
-The queans (vyāja) by which the grace of the good ācārya can be secared and the benefits arisiog therefrom may be understood from the episodes of Parasara, Maitreya, Sanjaya, Asvalayapa and others.
+The queans (vyāja) by which the grace of the good ācārya can be secared and the benefits arisiog therefrom may be understood from the episodes of Parāśara, Maitreya, Sanjaya, Asvalayapa and others.

-NOTE By the advice of Vasishta, Parasara put a stop to the perform ance of a satra (sacrifice) which was aimed at the destruction of Rakṣasas.
-Pleased with this, Vasishta and Pulastya blessed him for his forbearance with a kpowledge of the sasiras and with the gifts necessary for the composition of a purana.
+NOTE By the advice of Vasishta, Parāśara put a stop to the perform ance of a satra (sacrifice) which was aimed at the destruction of Rakṣasas.
+Pleased with this, Vasishta and Pulastya blessed him for his forbearance with a kpowledge of the sasiras and with the gifts necessary for the composition of a purāṇa.

-Maitreya studied the Vedas, the dharma sastras and the Vedangas from his guru and, by his grace, obtained a knowledge of Vedānta by which bo realised how the origin, maintenance and destruction of the world occur and how there is nothing other than Viṣṇu. \*Sri Rāmapuja: Sarapagati gadya
+Maitreya studied the Vedas, the dharma sastras and the Vedangas from his guru and, by his grace, obtained a knowledge of Vedānta by which bo realised how the origin, maintenance and destruction of the world occur and how there is nothing other than Viṣṇu. \*Sri Rāmanuja: Sarapagati gadya

 23